Tennis Hall of Famer Chris Evert diagnosed with ovarian cancer - NewsBreak

 She learned of the cancer last month and began chemotherapy treatments this week.

 “I’ve lived a very charmed life.
 Now I have some challenges ahead of me,” Evert said.
-“But I have comfort in knowing the chemotherapy is to ensure that cancer does not come back.”Former Kansas City Chiefs player dies while being held in Leavenworth prison
+“But I have comfort in knowing the chemotherapy is to ensure that cancer does not come back.”Former NFL player dies awaiting trial in Kansas prison

 Evert won 18 Grand Slam singles titles, reached No. 1 in the WTA rankings and was inducted into the International Tennis Hall of Fame in 1995.